Qabel/qabel.github.io/Components-Drop.md

 There must not be an individual authentication of the clients.
 Ideally the access is public, alternatively with an authorization procedure, which does not identify the clients (common token, e.g. a pre-shared key).

 #### Why HTTP?
-The protocol is building upon HTTP.
+The protocol is built upon HTTP.
 A tight set of HTTP methods and standard header fields is supported.
 The server can run on its own, where indicated behind a reverse proxy or in a existing http environment (e.g. PHP, Rails, ...).
 The protocol however can run on arbitrary ports or, in an existing environment, be installed in an arbitrary path.